-Intersex people have innate sex characteristics that don’t fit medical norms for female or male bodies, and that create risks and experiences of stigma, discrimination and harm.
+Intersex people have innate sex characteristics that don’t fit medical norms for female or male bodies.
+We risk stigmatisation, discrimination and harm because our bodies are seen as different.

 We are a national charity by and for people with innate variations of sex characteristics.
-We promote human rights, health and bodily autonomy.
-Our goals are to help create a society where intersex people are not stigmatised, and where our rights are recognised.
+We promote health, human rights and bodily autonomy.

 We all have a right to bodily integrity, to not be subjected to invasive or irreversible medical procedures that modify sex characteristics, unless necessary to avoid serious, urgent and irreparable harm.